 The scheduling news comes in the wake of Michigan State’s original plans to participate in the Orlando Invitational being called off after the event was canceled earlier this week.
 MSU is reportedly looking at holding its own tournament (or “multi-team event,” MTE for short, as it is referred to in NCAA rules and so popularly used by media the media this fall) in East Lansing.
 The goal would be to host local teams in the event, of which there are many MSU can consider.
 Notre Dame was one name mentioned, along with Western Michigan, Eastern Michigan, and Central Michigan as well specifically noted by Coach Tom Izzo in his press conference earlier this week.
 Notre Dame is also reportedly scheduled to play Western Michigan in South Bend on Dec.
 2.

-Michigan State leads the basketball series 60-37, but Notre Dame actually holds a 25-23 record when games are played in East Lansing.
+Notre Dame leads the basketball series 60-36 and Notre Dame holds a 25-23 record when games are played in East Lansing.
 MSU is riding a three-game winning streak in the series, with Notre Dame’s last win coming in Jenison Fieldhouse in 1974.

 MSU will be one of three teams in the Big Ten that Notre Dame is scheduled to play.
 The Irish host Ohio State in the ACC/Big Ten Challenge, and play Purdue on Dec.
 19 in Indianapolis in the annual Crossroads Classic.